-Call us on (858) 523-9000 to start planning your vacation to Rosas & Xocolate Boutique Hotel & Spa or take a look at our itineraries to Yucatan Peninsula
+To start planning your vacation to Rosas & Xocolate Boutique Hotel & Spa

 Rosas & Xocolate started life as two 120 year old colonial mansions that had been uninhabited for some 30 years.
 The owner, Kolozs Carol Fischer, has transformed the space into an intriguing and intimate boutique hotel designed around Roses and Chocolate and brought to life by the architect Salvador Reyes Rios and designer Josefina Larrain.
 It really was a labour of love for Mr Fischer, a blending of his mother's name with cocoa, central to pre-Hispanic life of the people of Mexico specifically in this south-eastern part of the country.

 Whilst all rooms have their own character, they all benefit from spacious open-air bathtubs (not overlooked of course), for a truly luxurious bathing experience for one or two.
 Each of its 17 rooms and communal spaces features both modern touches and subtle nods to the region's heritage.
 Whilst each room features a Bose sound system, high speed WiFi and flat screen television, their double-height walls are decorated using the ancient Mayan technique of "Chukum".
 Consequently this technique was introduced back into architecture by Salvador Reyes Rios in 1996 during the restoration of multiple Haciendas.
 This treatment gives rooms an organic and traditional feel and is a great canvas for their solid cedar furniture, pristine white cotton bed linen, rose-colored accents and exquisite tiles.
 In addition there are large swathes of Henequen (sisal) hanging sporadically around the hotel, an artistic and appreciative reference to Yucatan's henequen plantations of the 17th century.